 Now, it’s time to learn about the basics: Price, receiving benefits of insurance, and potential issues.

 Long-term care insurance is one of the more expensive forms of insurance.
-For a 55-year-old man, it usually costs around $1700 per year.
+For a 55-year-old man, it usually costs around $1700 per year, that’s a monthly premium of around $140.
 However, if you’re purchasing a policy while you’re younger or for a disabled loved one who’s young, your rates will usually be lower ((4)).

 Making a Claim: